corekube/cert-renew/README.md

 # cert-renew

-A docker image suitable for requesting new certifcates from letsencrypt, and storing them in a secret on Kubernetes.
+A Docker image that is deployed on Kubernetes to auto-renew the [letsencrypt.org](https://letsencrypt.org) SSL/TLS certificates via cron, and perform a rolling-update to the ReplicationController(s) depending on them.

-This is a fork of [ployst/docker](https://github.com/ployst/docker/tree/master/letsencrypt) that does not use nginx, and therefore, does not directly serve the ACME requests for letsencrypt on renawals.
-Rather, it lets a server container, the one that is actually serving on behalf of the Domain such as [corekube/nginx](https://github.com/corekube/nginx), to handle the ACME request.
+This is a fork of [ployst/docker](https://github.com/ployst/docker/tree/master/letsencrypt) that does not use nginx, and therefore, does not directly handle the ACME requests sent by [letsencrypt.org](https://letsencrypt.org) on renawals.

+Rather, it lets a webserver container, the one that is actually serving content on behalf of the Domain, such as [corekube/nginx](https://github.com/corekube/nginx), to handle the ACME request so that this container is only concerned with updating the certs and propogating any changes across the Kubernetes cluster.

-Upon cert renewal, letsencrypt.org will send an ACME request to server container to handle it - in [corekube/nginx](https://github.com/corekube/nginx), it handles this request using a [pre-existing letsencrypt](https://getcarina.com/docs/tutorials/nginx-with-lets-encrypt/) `/etc/letsencrypt` initialized volume [mounted at /srv](https://github.com/corekube/nginx/blob/master/nginx/proxy_ssl.conf#L55).
+This image renews the certs automatically, given that:

+1. Configuration settings to be used with the letsencrypt tool are provided via a Kubernetes Secret named `cert-renew-config-secret`, defined as such as:

+      ```
+       apiVersion: v1
+       kind: Secret
+       metadata:
+         name: cert-renew-config-secret
+         namespace: cert-renew-<NAMESPACE>
+       type: Opaque
+       data:
+         env: <CONFIG_BASE64>
+      ```
+      where the embedded config data is similar to:

+      ```
+      export DOMAINS='example.com www.example.com'
+      export EMAIL=joe@example.com
+      export RC_NAMES=foobar-rc
+      export SECRET_NAME=foobar-ssl-secret
+      export NAMESPACE=cert-renew-<NAMESPACE>
+      ```
+2. Like [corekube/nginx](https://github.com/corekube/nginx), it also has access to the same pre-existing [letsencrypt.org](https://letsencrypt.org)
-This project, cert-renew, also mounts this same pre-existing `/etc/letsencrypt` volume at /srv and uses it to perform:
+`/etc/letsencrypt` directory to be mounted as a volume in `/srv` as `/srv/etc/letsencrypt` and uses it to perform:

-1. The cert renewal steps
+   1. The actual cert renewal steps as defined by [letsencrypt.org](https://letsencrypt.org)
-2. Generation & updating of the K8s Secret that the server container uses - in [corekube/nginx](https://github.com/corekube/nginx), this is the `nginx-ssl-secret` used.
+   2. Generation & updating of the Kubernetes Secret that the webserver container uses - in [corekube/nginx](https://github.com/corekube/nginx), this is the `nginx-ssl-secret` used.
-3. Performing a rolling upgrade of the K8s ReplicationController that the server container uses - in [corekube/nginx](https://github.com/corekube/nginx), this is the `nginx-rc` used.
+   3. A `rolling-update` of the Kubernetes ReplicationController(s) that the webserver container uses - in [corekube/nginx](https://github.com/corekube/nginx), this is the `nginx-rc` used.
-4. Saving the newly updated K8s Secret for the server container in a designated outpath path that the nginx Pod utilizes.

-Decoupling the container serving the Domain from the cert-renew container issuing the renewals, allows for the clear separation of responsibilities, and for the creation & usage of a shared, housing volume for the letsencrypt data between the cert-renew & [corekube/nginx](https://github.com/corekube/nginx) Pods.
+Decoupling the webserver container serving the Domain's content from the cert-renew container requesting the cert renewals, allows for the clear separation of responsibilities, and for the creation & usage of a shared, housing volume for the letsencrypt data between the cert-renew & [corekube/nginx](https://github.com/corekube/nginx) Pods.

 ## Useful commands